alex-miller-0/Crypto-Tax-Report/README.md

 ## Coinbase/GDAX

 This assumes you downloaded a report for your BTC wallet and that all trades are in BTC.
 It also assumes all trades are made in less than 1 year (i.e. subject to short term cap gains).
+Note that Coinbase treats withdrawls as sales and they are thus taxed at the spot price when the withdrawl occured.

 **Usage**